|

 The best place to stay depends on what is important to you.
 Sultanahmet is the best neighborhood for being close to the major tourist attractions like the Hagia Sophia and the Grand Bazaar.
 Taksim is popular with tourists who are interested in shopping.
 Kadıköy is quieter than the European side but still quite easy to get across the Bosphorus and has a hip culture and delicious food.

-With Istanbul Airport on the European side of the city and Sabiha Gokcen Airport on the Asian side of the city, Istanbul has you covered for flying in and out of this amazing metropolis.
+With IST on the European side of the city and SAW on the Asian side of the city, Istanbul has you covered for flying in and out of this amazing metropolis.

-Both airports have shopping and restaurants to satisfy international travelers.
-Both have high security, an airport hotel, and easy transportation links to central Istanbul.
+Both of them have shopping and restaurants to satisfy international travelers.
+Both have high security, a hotel on-site, and easy transportation links to central Istanbul.

-Istanbul Airport is a big, new facility with thousands of international flights each day.
+Istanbul International is a big, new facility with thousands of international flights each day.
 It is close to tourist centers like Taksim and Sultanahmet.
+It is also the fourth-largest airport in the world!

 Sabiha Gokcen is a mid-sized regional airport that is convenient for those staying on the Asian side of the city and taking domestic flights from carriers like Pegasus and Anadolu Jet.

-Both airports are great places to begin your journey to Turkey.
-What has been your experience of these airports?
+Both are great places to begin your journey to Turkey.
+What has been your experience of these?

 Read more: